someparty/someparty/source/articles/2020-02-23-the-long-ride.html.markdown

 [Listen: NOBRO - "Don't Wanna Talk About It" @ YouTube](https://youtu.be/ROuOllqvRjg "#")

-New Brunswick singer/songwriter [Julie Doiron](https://juliedoiron.bandcamp.com/) recently wrapped up work on a new full-length.
+New Brunswick singer-songwriter [Julie Doiron](https://juliedoiron.bandcamp.com/) recently wrapped up work on a new full-length.
 While there's been no official press release, the personnel involved have all been sharing clips and photos from the studio, revealing some familiar collaborators.

 Julie's working this time out with [Daniel Romano](http://www.danielromanomusic.com/), Ian Romano, and [Dany Placard](https://danyplacard.bandcamp.com/).
 Doiron's link to the Romano brothers goes back to the [Attack In Black](https://attackinblack.bandcamp.com/) days when the two acts were often tourmates.
 Danny, Doiron and Shotgun & Jaybird's [Fred Squire](https://fredericksquire.bandcamp.com/) also collaborated on the laid back folk record *Daniel, Fred & Julie*.
 Chicoutimi singer-songwriter Dany Placard recently released the [Simone Records](http://www.simonerecords.net/) full-length *J'connais rien à l'astronomie*, on which Doiron provides backing vocals.
 Doiron and Placard will tour France and Belgium together this April.